 One of the main tasks of an industrial design engineer is making technology available for people.
 In many research disciplines, certain technologies are invented and developed, but how do you bring these emerging, state-of-the-art technologies to the consumer market, instead of using it for a single, specific product?
 That’s what the Master’s track in Emerging Technology Design (ETD) is all about.

-You acquire knowledge of the latest theoretical breakthroughs in fields like virtual reality, structural dynamics or advanced materials, and learn how to apply these emerging technologies in creating new products or reinventing existing ones.
-You are trained to become a technology-oriented industrial design engineer, able to integrate technology and design and by doing so, reducing the gap between research environments and markets.
+You will acquire knowledge of the latest theoretical breakthroughs in fields like virtual reality, structural dynamics or advanced materials, and learn how to apply these emerging technologies in creating new products or reinventing existing ones.
+You will be trained to become a technology-oriented industrial design engineer, able to integrate technology and design and by doing so, reducing the gap between research environments and markets.

 Learn to design with the latest technology